 If any of your telephone equipment is not operating properly, you should immediately remove it from your telephone line, as it may cause harm to the telephone network.
 The telephone operating company must be notified before removal of equipment connected to 1.544 Mbps digital services.
-If the telephone company notes a problem, they may temporarily discontinue service.
-When practical, they will notify you in advance of this disconnection.
+If the telephone company notes a problem, it may temporarily discontinue service.
+When practical, the telephone company will notify you in advance of this disconnection.
 If advance notice is not feasible, you will be notified as soon as possible.
 When you are notified, you will be given the opportunity to correct the problem and informed of your right to file a complaint with the FCC.

-In the event repairs are ever needed on this equipment, they should be performed by Ascend Communication or an authorized representative of Ascend Communication.
-You can contact the Technical Response Center 24 hours a day, 7 days a week at:
+In the event repairs are ever needed on this equipment, they should be performed by Ascend Communications or an authorized representative of Ascend Communications.
+You can contact the Ascend Technical Assistance Center 24 hours a day, 7 days a week at: